HatmanStack/android-trachtenberg/README.md

 ## Demo

-Click [here](https://www.youtube.com/watch?v=jQsc5obbgzo) to access the demo.
+Click [here](https://www.youtube.com/watch?v=jQsc5obbgzo) for the Youtube demo.

-## Installation

 You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=trachtenberg.math.trachtenberg).

 ## Features